ON THE BACK OF THOUGHT

 Have you ever driven a Tesla Model 3?

-In 1941, Henry Ford produced a car using plastic made from hemp and other plant materials.
-Ethanol derived from hemp or other agricultural waste powered the car.
-Despite its remarkable features, the bioplastic Model T was never mass-produced.
-The lightweight material proved to be ten times tougher than steel and even lighter than fibreglass.
-In their December 1941 issue, Popular Mechanics reported that Ford’s experimental model advanced his vision of “growing automobiles from the soil”.
+In 1941, concerning the War effort, Henry Ford produced a car using plastic made from hemp and other plant materials.
+This plant-based material proved ten times tougher than steel and even lighter than fibreglass.
+Powered by ethanol derived from hemp or other agricultural waste as it was, the bioplastic Model T was never mass-produced.
+In its December 1941 issue, Popular Mechanics reported that Ford’s experimental model advanced his vision of “growing automobiles from the soil”.

 “Why use up the forests, which were centuries in the making, and the mines, which required ages to lay down, if we can get the equivalent of forest and mineral products in the annual growth of the hemp fields?” ~ Henry Ford